modernmt/modernmt/TEST.md

 Note: use the string "$@" (double quotes included) to forward the arguments of the bash script to your software test.

-The following commands show how to launch your test and forward arguments to it, in case of bash, python and java programming languages respectively:
+The following commands show how to launch your test and forward arguments to it, in case of python bash and java programming languages respectively:
 ```bash
 python MyNewTest.py "$@"
 ```